Cimerwa Cement Limited

-Cimerwa Cement Limited (CCL) is a manufacturer of cement in Rwanda with capacity of approximately 600,000 tones per year.
+Cimerwa Cement Limited (CCL) is a manufacturer of cement in Rwanda with capacity of approximately 600,000 tonnes per year.

 History

 The company was established in 1982, with capacity of 50,000 metric tonnes annually.
 It was managed by a Chinese company, CBMC, under a "build-own-operate-transfer" model.
 During the 1994 Rwandan genocide, plant operations were suspended and 53 employees died.
 In 2001, plant capacity was increased to 100,000 metric tonnes annually.

 In 2006, Cimerwa was privatized under the Rwanda Investment Group.
 Ownership transferred to several Rwanda-based institutions.
 PPC Limited acquired a 51 percent ownership in Cimerwa, for US$69.4 million in 2013.
 In 2015, the company assumed a new corporate identity to reflect the new ownership.

 Before November 2023, Cimerwa Cement Limited operated as a 51 percent subsidiary of Pretoria Portland Cement Company (PPC Limited), a South African cement-manufacturing conglomerate, whose shares of stock are traded on the Johannesburg Stock Exchange.
 The table below illustrates the shareholding in the company, as of June 2019.
 As of June 2019, the entire 49 percent shareholding owed by Rwandan shareholders was up for sale.